- Meaning & Learning

 Karen Hyatt is a member of Kol Shalom, Community for Humanistic Judaism in Portland, OR.

 Lee Jacobi has served for two decades on the board of the Pacific Community in Orange County, CA, most recently as vice president.

-Erica Jonlin is the chair of the steering committee at Secular Jewish Circle of Puget Sound, Washington.
+Erica Jonlin is the past chair of the steering committee at Secular Jewish Circle of Puget Sound, WA.

 Rob Lasker, a past president of the Birmingham Temple, has served as an SHJ at-large board member for several years and has been BT’s designee.
 He’s been in the movement since 1967, when his family joined the Birmingham Temple.